pzzd/thinking-about-deep-learning/13-neural-networks.md

 Network collapse describes the fact that networked neurons with no activation function are equivalent to a big single neuron.
 This is because the calculating the weighted some of the inputs all along is arithmetic with addtion and multiplication, so it can be all be reduced to the arithmetic in a single neuron.
 The functions used are only linear functions and can be combined.
 But a single neuron has little computation power and are not useful for deep learning.

+Later we will see that when a neuron's derivative is 0, it stops learning and makes it more likely that preceding neurons in the network stop learning too.
+A neuron whose output never changes no longer participates in learning: it has died.

+Computing derivatives for outputs of neurons is important in teaching neural networks.
+For derivatives, you need smooth, continuous functions.

 ## Activation function

 An activation funciton (aka transfer function or non-linearity) is a non-linear function that takes a floating-point as input and outputs a floating point.
 Because it is a non-linear function, an activation function can be used to prevent network collapse.